-This oil isn’t sold as a product by itself but you can find it on the ingredients list of some junk food.
+This oil isn’t sold as a product by itself but you can find it on the ingredients list of mostly junk food.

 Hydrogenated coconut oil is the result of chemically altering the unsaturated fats in coconut oil.
 It is used as a cheap way to avoid a (food) product from melting or changing consistency.

-You probably won’t ever find a consumer coconut oil brand labeled as hydrogenated coconut oil, but there are some coconut oil brands who mention their oil is non-hydrogenated to emphasize that it doesn’t contain trans fats.
+You probably won’t ever find a consumer coconut oil brand labeled as hydrogenated coconut oil, but there are some coconut oil brands who mention that their oil is non-hydrogenated to emphasize that their product doesn’t contain trans fats.